stud0709/OneMoreSecret/README.md

 3. Even if there are some additional security measures to protect the password database (e.g. entering your password using Windows secure screen or protecting the database with the password and a key provider or a secret file), they are often not active in the default configuration of your tool.
 4. If you have gained access to a cloud password storage, you can collect literally millions of password **databases**!

 My personal nightmare is a hidden code change in a password manager making it send the data to a third party.
-And yes, code changes to a cloud software apply for all customers in the same minute they are deployed... 💣
+And yes, code changes to a cloud software apply for all customers the same minute they are deployed... 💣

 ## Why OneMoreSecret?
 ...well, I am probably not the only one wondering if we are really better off with password managers or just storing all our credentials in one place for someone to come and collect them all at once.
 Maybe not today, but tomorrow...